Strategic capital · Pre-seed

 Risk: CRQC (Cryptographically Relevant Quantum Computer) arrival timeline uncertain (2030-2040 estimates).

-Mitigation: "Harvest now, decrypt later" threat is immediate.
-NIST standards finalized, CISA mandates active.[1,13] Hybrid classical+PQC deployment ensures value regardless of quantum timeline.
+Mitigation:"Harvest now, decrypt later" threat is immediate.
+NIST standards finalized, CISA mandates active.[1,13] Hybrid classical+PQC deployment provides value regardless of quantum timeline.
 Platform delivers immediate security value beyond quantum threat.

 Market Risk: Enterprise Adoption Velocity